Esafeguarding Your Child

 However parents and carers should be aware that if their child owns a smartphone without filters in place, they are able to connect to the world wide web through their own internet connection, bypassing our filtered system altogether.
 If your child has a smartphone, then filters available from internet service providers or websites themselves should already be set up before the device is given to them, otherwise unfettered access to all that is available on the world wide web is free for them to explore.
 This can easily be communicated to other students' devices which are also without any filtering.

-If any advice or help is needed relating to any aspect of E-Safeguarding, please contact our trained CEOP Ambassador (Child Exploitation and Online Protection Centre) Mrs Nicola Ellis at the college site.
+If any advice or help is needed relating to any aspect of E-Safeguarding, please contact our trained CEOP Ambassador (Child Exploitation and Online Protection Centre) Mrs Nicola Ellis.

 We hold informative E-Safeguarding sessions through the year, as part of Northallerton School's Key Stage 3 Parents Forum evenings.
 Various aspects of E-safeguarding, including online risks to children and ways to minimise these risks, are delivered and discussed and helpful literature, useful websites and magazines are available.